8

 Highlights

-• Mark Wilkinson hand painted country kitchen
+• Hand-painted Mark Wilkinson country kitchen

-• First floor sitting room and ground floor drawing room
+• First-floor sitting room and ground-floor drawing room

-• Vegetable garden, orchard, woodland and gardens
+• Vegetable garden, orchard, woodland, and landscaped grounds

-• Four bedrooms in main house plus an en-suite external bedroom
+• Four bedrooms in main house plus an external en-suite bedroom

-• Sorry no pets are allowed
+• Sorry, no pets

 This is some text inside of a div block.